 When apoptosis doesn’t occur, cell growth can go overboard, and that’s precisely what is happening in Benign Prostatic Hyperplasia.

 Conventional medical treatment for Benign Prostatic Hyperplasia is alpha1-adrenoceptor antagonist, or an alpha-blocker.
 An alpha-blocker works by relaxing the smooth muscles and thus increasing the lumen of urethra.

 Unfortunately, this medication comes with many health risks and potential adverse effects, including the inability to ejaculate and retrograde ejaculation.

-Alpha-blockers open the urethra so quickly because they drop blood pressure very rapidly.
 That being said, alpha-blockers can also interact with blood pressure medications that you may be taking.

 This drug can also lead to something called intraoperative floppy iris syndrome.
 This is when the muscles of the iris in the eye start to deteriorate.
 Yes, you heard that correctly – your iris has muscles!
 If they start to atrophy, then this can lead to difficulty with vision.

 Another conventional medical treatment is 5-alpha-reductase inhibitors (the common name is finasteride), which work by decreasing the size of the prostate.
 There was a study done with 18,000 subjects over a period of seven years.

 These subjects were given 5 mg of finasteride per day.
 The results demonstrated that prostate-specific antigen was significantly reduced with a significant improvement in the size of hypertrophied prostate.